 Happy New Year

 So far, the start of 2015 has been a dramatic one for Crypto.
 In the world of scandals, an old saying goes, “There is no such thing as bad publicity.”
 These last three days had an avalanche of bad press for PayCoin – the altcoin backed by Josh Garza/GAW miners.
 But, in the Bitcoin world, negative publicity means a loss of 70% in value within 72 hours.
-Whilst the management of PayCoin have associated the plunge in price with an ““, several Bitcoin users have unequivocally called it a ponzi scheme.
+Whilst the management of PayCoin have associated the plunge in price with an “internal security issue“, several Bitcoin users have unequivocally called it a ponzi scheme.
 This event has brought the integrity of these independent news sources under public scrutiny.

 But even before its IPO which took place on the 17th of Dec, Josh Garza purchased a cryptocurrency news publication and refuses to publicly state the name of the acquired press outlet.
-Several Bitcoin enthusiasts on Reddit of every news blog to publicly declare their association with Josh and openly deny their ownership from him.
+Several Bitcoin enthusiasts on Reddit demanded a public statement of every news blog to publicly declare their association with Josh and openly deny their ownership from him.
 Many representatives from several publications responded to this allegation.
 Here’s an example:

 “I am Stan Higgins, a staff reporter for CoinDesk.
 We are not owned, operated, sponsored, influenced, directed or guided by GAW.
 Swap out any applicable verbs you’d like in there, but the facts are the same.”